 Native ladybirds emerge as adults in the late summer, feed up and then lie dormant over the winter and emerge in spring to mate (they look quite comical doing this) and lay eggs.
 The invasive foreign harlequin ladybirds, which appear in a bewildering variety of liveries, breed all summer.
 This supposedly gives them an advantage over the indigenous species, but in recent years there have not been that many of them, so perhaps the invasion is not being as dangerous as was initially feared.

-Towards the end of the month you may also spot a large red damselfly.
+Towards the end of the month you may also spot a large red damselfly, an airborne red tube which despite its name looks fairly tiny.
 Spiders are increasingly active but not very conspicuous, and ants have by now resumed their activities above ground.

 More April pages: